PhilipK/BoilR/Readme.md

 I currently don't have a steam deck, which slows down development for it a bit.
 There might still be problems specific to the deck, so if you run into one please check the issues.

-If you have a problem that a game wont launch, try to manually set a proton version for it.
+If you have a problem launching a game, try to manually set a proton version for it.

 ### Tips for linux

-If you are running linux (this includes Steam Dekc) and are running into problems check [tips for linux seciton](tips_for_linux.md)
+If you are running linux (this includes Steam Deck) and are running into problems check [tips for linux seciton](tips_for_linux.md)

 ### Configuration